High Line: Subsequent developments

 During the pandemic, a team of 60 people hosted a Zoom call twice a week to plan an extension of the High Line.
 On January 11, 2021, Governor Andrew Cuomo announced proposals to extend the High Line east to Moynihan Train Hall and north to Hudson River Park.
-The 1,200 ft Moynihan Train Hall spur, was planned to cost $60 million and run east to Ninth Avenue.
+The 1,200 ft Moynihan Connector was planned to cost $60 million and run east to Ninth Avenue.
 A second spur would diverge from the Phase 3 walkway at 34th Street, running north to the Javits Center and then turning west to cross the West Side Highway to Hudson River Park.
 When the spurs were announced, neither of the projects had been funded.
-As of September 2021, the Moynihan project was funded and was projected to be completed in early 2023 at a cost of $50 million.
-A groundbreaking for the project occurred on February 24, 2022, although major construction did not begin until later the same year.
+As of September 2021, the Moynihan Connector was funded and was projected to be completed in early 2023 at a cost of $50 million.
+A groundbreaking for the Moynihan Connector occurred on February 24, 2022, although major construction did not begin until later the same year.
+The Moynihan Connector opened on June 22, 2023.